-Fernando Noriega has been an Associate at Carey since 2007 and is a member of the firm's Banking and Finance, and Capital Markets Groups.
+Fernando Noriega is a partner at Carey and co-head of the firm's Banking and Finance and Capital Markets Groups.
 His practice is focused on banking law, lending transactions, project financing, as well as the issuance of debt instruments, capital markets and foreign investment.

-He has been recognised in Banking and Finance by prestigious international publications such as Chambers Latin America, The Legal 500 and Leading Lawyers.
+Mr. Noriega has been recognised in Banking and Finance by prestigious international publications such as Chambers Latin America, The Legal 500 and Leading Lawyers